-Councils are able to levy either a uniform rate or one or more differential rates.
+Councils can levy either a uniform rate or one or more differential rates.
 A uniform rate is where all rateable properties in a municipality are charged based on the same rate in the dollar.
 Differential rates are where councils set different rates in the dollar for different categories of rateable land.